Autolearn: Learn by Surprise, Commit by Proof: Additional Analysis

 Formally, let $K$ denote a piece of knowledge weakly encoded in $\theta$ after pretraining.
 Fine-tuning on $(q, a) \in \mathcal{F}$ strengthens the mapping $q \mapsto a$ within $\theta$, increasing $p_\theta(a \mid q)$.
 Because $q$ is phrased differently from the source text, this update creates a new retrieval path to $K$, the hallmark of deep understanding rather than surface memorization.

-LSCP's primary practical effect may therefore be not the acquisition of entirely new knowledge but the rescue of knowledge the model already possesses but is losing.
+Autolearn's primary practical effect may therefore be not the acquisition of entirely new knowledge but the rescue of knowledge the model already possesses but is losing.
 Weakly encoded parameters (those that received only sparse gradient reinforcement during pretraining) are continuously pushed toward zero by AdamW's weight decay.
 Unless these parameters receive new reinforcement, the knowledge they encode will silently disappear.
-When LSCP processes a new document, the Stage~2 Q\&A chain acts as a catalyst: by forcing the model to articulate what it knows about the passage's domain, it sends gradients to precisely these vulnerable parameters.
+When Autolearn processes a new document, the Stage~2 Q\&A chain acts as a catalyst: by forcing the model to articulate what it knows about the passage's domain, it sends gradients to precisely these vulnerable parameters.
 Knowledge that the model ``sort of knows'' is surfaced, verified and reinforced before weight decay erases it.
-This reframes LSCP not only as a mechanism for learning new facts but as a mechanism for preventing the quiet extinction of existing knowledge, a primary source of hallucination.